goby-garden/goby-database/notes.md

 #### <span class="date">9/1/2025</span>

+Some scattered thoughts as I’m working today:

+I’ve reached a point where I can save new relationships back to a project database, and I’m noticing that when I reload, the sort order of the item I just added changes.
+After looking it up, I’ve realized that using a left join without specifying order results in an indeterminate ordering, apparently based on what the query optimizer decides is the best way to order stuff.

+The customization of relation sort order is a larger technical challenge that I may have to tackle at some point.
+It sort of contradicts the whole point of the junction table approach by necessitating that data be stored twice or more (to specify the order on each property participating in a relationship).

+But for now I think a simple thing I can do is just add a primary key to my junction tables, and specify that this be used to sort relations, that way it will privilage time added.

+---

 To maintain my sanity in the front-end (and probably also for general consistency) I need to either make the slim return of items use `id` instead of `system_id`, or make the array of selected items for a relation prop use `system_id` instead of `id`.